jsloop42/dreamlisp/Language Guide.md

 ; Hello Jane
 ; nil
 ```
-Here we define variables `name-xs` which is a vector of names and an anonymous function `greet` that takes a list of names and print a message to the console.
+Here we define variables `name-xs` which is a list of names and an anonymous function `greet` that takes a list of names and prints a message to the console.

 ### Macros